 Is there a xanthan gum substitute?
 I haven’t tested it with any substitutes, but guar gum (same amount) and psyllium husk (3x amount) might work.
 Let me know if you try it.

 Can I chill the dough overnight?
-Yes, you can chill the dough for a while, leave ample time for it to warm up before rolling it out.
+Yes, you can chill the dough overnight; just be sure to leave ample time for it to warm up to room temperature before rolling it out.
 If it cracks when rolled, it needs more time to warm up.
 You can also work the dough in your hands to warm it up.

 The dough sticks to the parchment paper when rolled out.
 What do I do?
 You’ll want to add rice flour or tapioca starch to the parchment paper (top and bottom) to prevent the dough from sticking.
 Add more flour or starch every time you fold the dough and roll it out again.